isomerpages/govtech-stp/_singaporean-familial-ties-lane/01b-FTL-FAQ.md

 Eligible applicant will receive the SafeTravel Pass (STP) via email after making the necessary payment (if applicable) for the stay at the SHN Dedicated Facility (SDF) and COVID-19 swab test at the end of the application  via the SafeTravel Portal.

-If you did not receive the email with the STP after making the payment at the end of the application, plese write to us using the enquiry form [here](https://go.gov.sg/sto-enquiry), with the receipt of the payment made and the details of the applicant.
+If you did not receive the email with the STP after making the payment at the end of the application, please write to us using the enquiry form [here](https://go.gov.sg/sto-enquiry), with the receipt of the payment made and the details of the applicant.

 <div id="ale"></div>